Yoga Poses for Restful Sleep: A Complete Guide to Better Nights and Brighter Days

 12. Supta Matsyendrasana (Reclining Spinal Twist)

-How-to: Lie on back, bend right knee, cross it over the left side of your body, and turn head right.
+How-to: Lie on your back, bend your right knee, cross it over the left side of your body, and turn your head right.

 6. Sample 20-Minute Nightly Routine